Z3R0R0Z3/gitpusher/README.md

 # GITPUSHER

-This repository contains a script named `gitpusher.sh` that simplifies the process of staging, committing, and pushing changes to a Git repository.
+This repository contains a script named `push.sh` that simplifies the process of staging, committing, and pushing changes to a Git repository.

 ## Usage